Hold Me Close

 "Hold Me Close" is a pop song written and performed by English singer and actor David Essex.

-The song was released in October 1975, and reached the number one position on the UK Singles Chart, where it remained for three weeks.
+The song was released in September 1975 and reached number one on the UK Singles Chart, where it remained for three weeks.

 Song profile

 "Hold Me Close" is a love song written by Essex and produced by Jeff Wayne.
 It was Essex's second and final UK chart-topper.
 The B-side was titled "Good Ol' Rock and Roll" (live version).
-The song appears on the album All The Fun Of The Fair, and is featured in the musical of that name.
+The song appears on the album All the Fun of the Fair, and is featured in the musical of that name.